How To Make The Best Raisin Filled Cookies

 The raisin or date filling is really easy to make, dump and stir.
 Bring to a boil and then simmer the mixture.
 Stir constantly.

 First, you will flour the counter and roll out the dough about 1/8 inch thick.
 Cut with a circle cookie cutter.
-Place a heaping tablespoon of the filling on the lower cookie and place another cookie circle on top and pinch around the edges with a fork, or in my case my thumbs.
+Place a heaping tablespoon of the filling on the lower cookie and place another cookie circle on top and pinch around the edges with a fork or in my case my thumbs.

 I used a silicone mat like this one to bake my cookies on.
-Silpat AE420295-07 Premium Non-Stick Silicone Baking Mat, Half Sheet Size, 11-5/8-Inch x 16-1/2-Inch
+Silpat Mat

 You will lift the cookies with a spatula very carefully and place them on a silicone mat or greased cookie sheet.
-Preheat your oven to 350 degrees, and depending on how thick you roll out your cookie dough, bake 10-20 minutes.
+Preheat your oven to 350 degrees, and depending on how thick you roll out your cookie dough, bake for 10-20 minutes.
 They will be very light brown.
 You can bake them longer if you like your cookies crispier.
 I also sprinkled a little sugar on top of the cookies before baking them.
-Let cool and enjoy them.
+Let them cool and enjoy them.
 They freeze very well.

 Raisin Filled Cookies